gmboowa/kleborate-wdl/README.md

 ## Overview

-Kleborate is a genomic profiling tool for *Klebsiella pneumoniae* and related species.
-This WDL implementation wraps the Kleborate command-line tool in a reproducible and portable format using Docker.
+Kleborate is a genomic profiling tool for *Klebsiella pneumoniae* & related species.
+This WDL implementation wraps the Kleborate command-line tool in a reproducible & portable format using Docker.

 The workflow: